Careers

 • Post-secondary education in a relevant discipline, degree equivalent or relevant experience

-• Knowledge of BC mental health system and importance of building positive working relationships within systems
+• Knowledge of BC mental health system (including the Mental Health Act) and the importance of building positive working relationships within systems

 Core competencies: